Tree Crop Growers: Here’s How to Build a Soil Health Foundation

 Managing Excess Nitrogen

-Managing nitrogen levels is crucial for tree health, as excess nitrogen can lead trees to prioritize vegetative growth over root development.
-This results in more branches and leaves but weaker root systems, making trees more vulnerable to environmental stressors like wind.
-In fruiting trees, too much nitrogen can divert resources from fruit production to leaf growth, reducing fruit yield and quality.
+Managing nitrogen levels is crucial for tree crop health, as excess nitrogen can lead trees to prioritize vegetative growth over root development.
+This results in more branches and leaves but weaker root systems, making trees more vulnerable to environmental stressors like wind, and reducing fruit yield and quality.

 Trees with high nitrogen levels may require more frequent pruning and irrigation, as rapid vegetative growth increases water demand and maintenance needs.